 - Will effectively communicate the process of citizen science project design to gather data on a real world problem. - Will run a small scale project (pilot study) or participate in a defined way in an existing project - Provide a report of the findings and demonstrate how and by whom the data could be used to help solve the problem.
-If the timeframe isn't long enough to gather enough data, a plan of how it would be reported is sufficient.
+If the timeframe isn't long enough to gather enough data, a plan of how it would be reported is sufficient. - Word count (new for 2025): - Year R-6: do not exceed 1000 words; - Year 7-12: do not exceed 2000 words.

-• Friday 7 June - 28 June: entry submitted online
+• Friday 6 June - 29 June: entry submitted online

-Cost per entry: \$24 (no discounts apply) Criteria for Entry:
+Cost per entry: \$24 (no discounts apply)

+Criteria for Entry: